GamingPiglet/Quiz-App/README.md

 # Quiz-App
-Welcome to the source code of the project.
-Want to look at it?
-Download them and open them in an IDE or plain text editor.
+Welcome to the the project.
+Want to look at the source code?
+Download the source code archive in the releases and look at the files in an IDE or plain text editor.

 This runs in Java 11, so you need it or a higher version in order to run this program.